BRT5 Bird Census of the Sava River in Slovenia

-Balkan River Defence is excited to share the details of a waterfowl study that will take place alongside Balkan Rivers Tour 5.
-Whitewater kayaker and ornithology expert, Bor Mihelič, will become a part of the BRT5 team for the entire descent of the Sava, performing a bird survey of the entire Sava River – the first continuous survery of this kind down by water.
-His data and findings will be shared with all Bird Life organizations along the Sava and we hope his findings will also provide a base of data which local conservation groups can use to further protect stretches of the Sava.
+Whitewater kayaker and ornithology expert, Bor Mihelič, was a part of the BRT5 crew for the entire descent of the Sava, performing a bird survey in the nesting season of the entire 258 km of Sava River in Slovenia – the first continuous survery of this kind.
+His data and findings will soon be shared and we hope they will provide a base of data which local conservation groups can use to further protect stretches of the Sava.

-I have been an active member of DOPPS since I was a child, and recently I have been involved and specialized in several surveys of cryptic and difficult bird species as Capercaillie, Black grouse, Hazel grouse, Corncrake and especially water birds, specifically regularly monitoring Kingfishers, a Natura 2000 species in Slovenia.
-Every year since I was quite young, I’ve participated in the International Midwinter water bird count (IWC) and for the last 5-6 years have been responsible for my own transect.
-I have also been actively involved in the monitoring of Natura 2000 bird species in Montenegro.
+Bor has been an active member of DOPPS since he was a child, and recently he has been involved and specialized in several surveys of cryptic and difficult bird species as Capercaillie, Black grouse, Hazel grouse, Corncrake and especially water birds, specifically regularly monitoring Kingfishers, a Natura 2000 species in Slovenia.
+Every year he participates in the International Midwinter water bird count (IWC).

 Kingfisher – Alcedo atthis